rschristopher/ischristtrue.com/src/truth.md

 # Nature of Truth

-Wisdom begins with
+Life begins with the
+ seeking *truth*,
+ making sense of the world,
+ seeking answers
- seeking *truth*, seeking answers to the most fundamental questions:
+ to the most fundamental questions:
 What is real?
 How do we know what is real?
 Why is there suffering and death?
 What is the purpose of it all?

-Whatever *we* are,
+Whatever it is that *we* are,
- we are perceiving an external world, a world filled with suffering -- and when we seek truth, we are seeking to know what actually exists;
+ we are perceiving an external world, a world filled with suffering.
+When we seek truth,
+ we are seeking to know
+ what actually exists;
  to know why *we* exist,
  why this world exists,
  and our purpose amidst
- the suffering and death.
+ the perceived suffering and death.

 Is the world we perceive real?
 Is it all a dream?